top of page

 To apply for an EB-3 Green Card, you must have a U.S. employer and have an approved PERM Labor Certificate.
 The EB-3 category covers three groups of workers:

-To file for an EB-3 green card as a Skilled Worker, you must demonstrate at least two years of job experience, education, or training that meets the job requirements specified on the PERM Labor Certificate.
-You must also be performing work for which qualified workers are not available in the United States.
+To file for an EB-3 green card as a skilled worker, you must demonstrate at least two years of job experience, education, or training that meets the job requirements specified on the PERM Labor Certificate.
+You must also perform work for which qualified workers are unavailable in the United States.

-To file for an EB-3 green card as a Professional, you must demonstrate that you possess a U.S. baccalaureate or foreign equivalent degree and that a baccalaureate degree is a normal requirement for entry into the occupation.
-You must also be performing work for which qualified workers are not available in the United States.
+To file for an EB-3 green card as a professional, you must demonstrate that you possess a U.S. baccalaureate or foreign equivalent degree and that a baccalaureate degree is a normal requirement for entry into the occupation.
+You must also perform work for which qualified workers are unavailable in the United States.

-Other workers may also file under the EB-3 Green Card if they can demonstrate the ability to perform unskilled labor (requiring less than two years of training or experience), which is not temporary or seasonal, and for which qualified workers are not available in the United States.
-You must meet any other requirements specified on the labor certification.
+Other workers may also apply for the EB-3 Green Card if they can prove their ability to perform unskilled labor (requiring less than two years of training or experience) that is neither temporary nor seasonal and for which no qualified workers are available in the United States.
+You must fulfill any other requirements stated in the labor certification.

 The Employment-Based Green Card Timeline